ga4gh/vrs/docs/source/conventions/computed_identifiers.rst

   normalization, serialization, or digest mechanism to generate a GA4GH Computed Identifier.

-* Implementations MUST ensure that all nested objects are identified with GA4GH Computed Identifiers.
-Implementations MAY NOT reference nested objects using identifiers in any namespace other than ``ga4gh``.
+* When computing identifiers, implementations MUST ensure that each nested :ref:`Ga4ghIdentifiableObject` is referenced with a GA4GH Computed Identifier.

 .. note:: The GA4GH schema MAY be used with identifiers from any
           namespace.
 For example, a SequenceLocation may be defined using a `sequence_id` = ``refseq:NC_000019.10``.
 However,
-          an implementation of the Computed Identifier algorithm MUST first translate sequence accessions to GA4GH ``SQ`` accessions to be compliant with this specification.
+          an implementation of the Computed Identifier algorithm MUST first translate sequence accessions to GA4GH RefGet ``SQ`` accessions to be compliant with this specification.

+.. admonition:: New in v2

+    In VRS v2, all objects now inherit from :ref:`Entity`, providing a means by which common expressions and accessions for VRS objects can be provided in other fields as decorative metadata, alongside object IDs.
+Implementations may freely implement such fields without impacting computed identifiers.
+Implementations are therefore encouraged (but not required) to use the ``ID`` field strictly for computed identifiers and use decorative fields for alternate accessions, to reduce computational complexity.

 .. _digest-serialization: